automata-network/docs/docs/anydao/guide.md

 ![](../assets/anydao/workspace_strategy.png)
 - You should arrive at this page once done
 ![](../assets/anydao/project_set.png)
 - Click on `Submit new project` and follow the wallet instructions to submit the transaction.
-Ensure your wallet has enough tokens to pay for the transaction fee.
+Ensure your wallet has enough tokens to pay for the transaction fee
 ![](../assets/anydao/project_create_txn.png)
 - A message should appear which means your project has been created successfully
 ![](../assets/anydao/project_success.png)